deltachat/deltachat-pages/en/help.md

 ## To whom can I write?

-- With Delta Chat, you can write to every existing e-mail address - even if the receipient is not (yet) using the Delta Chat App.
+- With Delta Chat, you can write to every existing e-mail address - even if the recipient is not (yet) using the Delta Chat App.
 This is one of the biggest differences to other messengers: There is no need for the receiver to install the same app as yours.

 ## What are the advantages of Delta Chat compared to other messengers?